RudoRoemer/PDB2MovieWeb/README.md

 Updates:

+- V1.2.2:

+    * PDB2MovieWEB now also returns the FIRST RCD plot (as .ps file).
+    * Otherwise, the new release mostly contains internal patches to prepare for the work on the VMD option.

 - V1.2.1:

 Stable build of PDB2Movie based on PyMOL as video renderer and using SC RTP new 2018 desktop.